ca34525/TexasReadmissionRiskAPI/README.md

 ### Step 2: Run the Training Pipeline

 Next, run the end-to-end training pipeline inside the container.
 This will execute the ETL, feature engineering, training, and evaluation steps.
-The process will create the DuckDB database in `output/` and the trained model in `models/`, which are required for the API to function.
+The process will create the DuckDB database in `output/` and the trained model in `models/`, which are required for the API and UI to function.

 ```bash
 docker run --rm -v ./data:/app/data -v ./output:/app/output -v ./models:/app/models readmission-api python pipeline.py